aldo-gutierrez/bitmasksorter/README.md

 A Bitmask is used as a way to reduce the necessary calculations on the numbers to be sorted.

-For example, suppose the list of integers contains numbers from 0 to 127, so the bitmask is 1111111.
+For example, suppose a list of integers contains numbers from 0 to 127, so the bitmask is 1111111.

 |                 | Number |             Bits |
 |-----------------|-------:|-----------------:|